-Ko Racha Yai is also the preferred scuba dive site to conduct the PADI Open Water course or the PADI Discover Scuba Diving program.
+Ko Racha Yai is also the preferred scuba dive site to conduct the PADI Open Water course and learn how to dive, or just taste the diving adventure with the PADI Discover Scuba Diving program.

 Racha Yai’s east coast has a bay that is fine for scuba diving even during the rainy-season.
 Visibility can be as good as 30m – average 15-20m all year round.
 Consisting mostly of hard coral reef slope and flat bottom covered with white sand, the dive site is sheltered inside the bay’s and is thus free from strong currents.
 This combination makes Racha Yai Island an ideal place for beginners and infrequent scuba divers.
 There are also deep reefs, and wrecks which are suitable for more experienced scuba divers.

 Bungalow Bay is characterised by a deep curve and both sides are excellent for scuba diving or for scuba training dives.
 The northern side of the bay is a reef slope with staghorn corals and small rock outcrops ranging from 5 to 22m of depth, ends with a sandy bottom.
 The southern side of the bay is covered with staghorn and pore corals, and has several gigantic rocks along the edge of the island.

 Reef fish such as parrot fish, snapper, grouper, angelfish, butterfly fish and basslets are common.
 At the shallow waters the unusual shrimpfish are sometimes found in schools.
 Divers may also find some of the rarer creatures such as leaf fish, razor fish and ghost pipefish and whale sharks.
 Beginners will enjoy with sea turtles and giant morays.